 The State Has Very Low Taxes.

 Texas has the nation's fourth-lowest tax burden per capita.
 Low taxes means better business incentives.
 If you're a veteran looking to start a small business, low taxes and light regulation will allow you to thrive in the marketplace.

 There are 121 of the 1,000 largest public and private companies in the U.S. based in Texas.
-The state is home giants like AT&T, ExxonMobil, and Dell, according to Forbes.
+The state is home to giants like AT&T, ExxonMobil, and Dell, according to Forbes.
 So if you are interested in working for some of the biggest companies in the country, Texas is where you want to be.

-It's an energy center.
+It's an Energy Center.

 More articles from Task & Purpose: